julzaza/wildwitchherbs/_posts/2025-08-04-artemisia-annua-tea-benefits.md

 Some herbs carry stories that feel almost too strange to be accidental. *Artemisia annua* is one of them.

 In China, this plant is called **qinghao**.
-It became famous around the world through the work of the scientist whose research helped isolate artemisinin, the compound that changed the treatment of malaria and saved countless lives.
+It became famous around the world through the work of the **scientist whose research helped isolate artemisinin**, the compound that changed the treatment of malaria and saved countless lives.

 But the story begins much earlier, long before the laboratory.

 Her father gave her the name **Youyou (呦呦)** from a line in the ancient *Book of Odes* (*Shijing*), one of the oldest collections of Chinese poetry.
-The line speaks of deer calling softly while feeding in the fields:
+The line speaks of **deer calling softly while feeding in the fields**:

 > “Deer cry softly, youyou, while eating the wild qinghao.”